gerbiljames/Archipelago-Crystal/worlds/dmc3/docs/en_Devil May Cry 3.md

 - In world consumable pickups
 - Secret mission rewards
 - Key items
+- Blue and Purple orbs are now items that must be found
+- Gun upgrades and skills can be added to the item pool

 ## What is the goal?
 To reach Mission #20 on any difficulty and complete it.